-&lt;sup>2 If the reaction proceeds totally through direct interaction, then the modifier DI is not used.
+2 If the reaction proceeds totally through direct interaction, then the modifier DI is not used.

+Reaction Mechanisms (continued)
-2. Spallation and High-energy Fission

-The breakup of a nucleus at high energies may, in some cases, proceed by either mode.
-In this case, the partial quantity for fission or spallation may be coded under the keyword reaction using the branch codes spl and fis, respectively, in SF5.
+2. Spallation and High-energy Fission3 As the bombarding energy becomes high (~100 MeV/nucleon), a series of individual nucleons, or small groups of nucleons, may be ejected (spallation) or the target may break into several large fragments (fragmentation or fission).
+In this case, the partial quantity spallation or fission may be coded under the keyword reaction using the branch codes SPL and FIS, respectively, in SF5.

-(6-C-12(P,X),SPL,SIG) Spallation cross section (6-C-12(P,X),FIS,SIG) High-energy fission cross section
+''' (6-C-12(P,X),SPL,SIG) Spallation cross section (6-C-12(P,X),FIS,SIG) High-energy fission cross section '''

-For the production of specified product nuclei see Product Yields.
+For the production of specified product nuclei see Product Yields and Production Cross Sections.

-3. High-energy and Low-energy Components of Cross Section

-The higher and lower components of the "configurational splitting" of the giant dipole resonance include the sum of the cross sections for a number of different reactions with different outgoing particle energies.
+3. High-energy and Low-energy Components of Cross Section The higher and lower components of the "configurational splitting" of the giant dipole resonance include the sum of the cross sections for a number of different reactions with different outgoing particle energies.
 These data are often presented in evaluations as a "high-energy" and "low-energy" component of the secondary particle spectrum.

-The "high-energy component is due to the nucleon transitions from the lower filled shells of the nucleus to unfilled valence shells.
+The "high-energy" component is due to the nucleon transitions from the lower filled shells of the nucleus to unfilled valence shells.
 The "low-energy" component is due to the nucleon transitions from the unfilled valence shell of the nucleus to various empty upper shells.
 The difference between the centers-of-gravity of two such components defines the energy value for the configurational splitting.

 In this case, the partial quantity for these components may be coded under the keyword REACTION using the branch codes HEN and LEN in SF5.
-The contributing reactions may be defined in free text.
+The contributing reactions may be defined in free text

 '''

-(...(G,ABS),HEN,SIG) High-energy component of photo-absorption cross section (...(G,ABS),LEN,SIG) Low-energy component of photo-absorption cross section
+(...(G, ABS), HEN, SIG) High-energy component of photo-absorption cross section (...(G, ABS), LEN, SIG) Low-energy component of photo-absorption cross section

 '''